Bar Bon Funk: A moody soiree of sophisticated tipples and fusion bites, done mid-century vogue

 The essence stays the same but Bar Bon Funk’s highball alter ego hardly feels more feeble in intensity, while dressing up in a bouquet of floral notes and revelling in an exquisite effervescence that soda water can only scantly fantasise.

-Silky, funky and imbued with fragrant, nutty umami, it’s a drink that sounds like it would grow surfeit but magically never does — in fact, the complexity blooms when given the time to marinate on the palate.
+Silky, funky and imbued with fragrant, nutty umami, it’s a drink that sounds like it carries the risk of an inadvertent cloyingness. but it never materialises — in fact, the complexity blooms when given the time to marinate on the palate.

 All these mixological sleights play into Bar Bon Funk’s mystique.
 It is unadulteratedly minimalist, from design ethos to menu principles, providing an allure for old souls who relish the vogue and vintage of the ambience.